15 Popular American Chicken Breeds

 The breed comes in various colors, including white, black, blue, and red.
 It’s sometimes referred to as Banty because of its small size.

-It has an upright posture, long legs, and a large comb on top of the head.
+It has an upright posture, long legs, and a large comb on the head.

 3. Brahma Chicken